Jean-Charles Ellermann-Kingombe

 Jean-Charles Ellermann-Kingombe (born 28 December 1970) is a Danish diplomat and civil servant.
-He is the current NATO Assistant Secretary General for Cyber Defence and Digital Transformation, having previously served as Permanent Under Secretary of State for Foreign Affairs at the Danish Prime Minister's Office between 2019 and 2024, under Prime Minister Mette Frederiksen, and briefly Lars Løkke Rasmussen.
+He is the current NATO Assistant Secretary General for Cyber Defence and Digital Transformation as well as NATO Special Coordinator for Hybrid Threats, having previously served as Permanent Under Secretary of State for Foreign Affairs at the Danish Prime Minister's Office between 2019 and 2024, under Prime Minister Mette Frederiksen, and briefly Lars Løkke Rasmussen.

 Ellermann-Kingombe is a career diplomat with a long service at the Danish Ministry of Foreign Affairs.
 He has served as Ambassador of Denmark to Afghanistan (2016–2017), and before that as Head of the Executive Secretariat, the chief of staff to the Minister of Foreign Affairs (2013–2016).
 He was the press advisor to the Minister for Foreign Affairs and the Minister of European Affairs (2010–2013), under Lene Espersen and later Villy Søvndal, and has also served as deputy head of various departments in the Ministry of Foreign Affairs.
 From 2001 to 2007, he was stationed in Brussels, serving firstly as press secretary during the Danish EU presidency in 2002, and afterwards as spokesperson and cabinet member for the Danish EU Commissioners Poul Nielson (Development and Humanitarian Aid) and subsequently Mariann Fischer Boel (Agriculture).

-Appointed NATO Assistant Secretary General in 2024, he oversees the Alliance's policies regarding cyber defence and threats, digital transformation, as well as hybrid warfare.
-During his tenure under Secretary General Mark Rutte, Ellermann-Kingombe has advocated for an intensification of Allied efforts to safeguard critical infrastructure and emerging technologies, calling for a “wartime mindset” in response to hybrid and cyber threats.
+In 2024, he was appointed NATO Assistant Secretary General, overseeing the Alliance’s policies on cyber defence and threats, digital transformation, and hybrid warfare.
+During his tenure under Secretary General Mark Rutte, Ellermann-Kingombe has advocated for an intensification of Allied efforts to safeguard critical infrastructure and emerging technologies, calling for a "wartime mindset" in response to hybrid and cyber threats.